alexart721/Cheat-sheets/JavaScript.md

 const square = number => number * number;
 ```

 Since there is only one parameter being passed, the parentheses can be omitted, and since there is only one return line the expression can be moved to the declaration line and the return becomes implicit.
 Note that if you put curly braces around the above expression JavaScript will interpret this as returning an object.
 Arrow functions do not have their own `this` or `arguments` and are always anonymous (would need to be assigned to a variable to be reused).
+Arrow functions take their context from the one immediately above at execution time.

+### Function Scope and this

 Variables defined inside a function cannot be accessed outside the function.
 Functions can, however, access variables defined inside the scope in which it was defined.
 In other words, a function defined in the global scope can access all variables defined in the global scope.
 A function defined inside another function can also access all variables defined in its parent function, and any other variables to which the parent function has access.